-Assistant Instructor of Surgery, Division of Transplantation, Johns Hopkins School of Medicine
+Assistant Professor of Surgery, Division of Transplantation, Johns Hopkins School of Medicine

 Dr. Henderson’s background in law, ethics, health policy and management support her research into the health outcomes of live kidney donors and transplant patients.
 She is a national organ transplant law and policy expert and actively develops policy and guidance related to the donation and transplantation of organs from living donors to recipients in the United States.
 Dr. Henderson was recently elected to the 2017-2018 Board of Directors for the United Network for Organ Sharing (UNOS).

 I’m connected to donation and transplant personally and professionally.
 I’m a research scientist at Johns Hopkins specializing in live donor follow up and mHealth innovations related to live organ donation.
 Additionally, I’m a living donor myself.
 I donated my kidney to my cousin, Marc, on July 10, 2009.

 2. Has your experience as a living donor and a donor family member impacted your career?

 Yes, absolutely.
 I hadn’t planned on a career in research science–until I saw what the wait was like for my cousin, and how much it mattered to our family that he could be saved by organ donation and transplantation.
 I was a law student when I gave, and I took my knowledge of law and ethics into my PhD program and research focusing on transplantation.

 3. How would you describe your job and your work in the Epidemiology Research Group in Organ Transplantation at Johns Hopkins (ERGOT)?

 At ERGOT, our work is focused on helping every patient receive the transplant they need.
 We’re also deeply motivated by the compassion and empathy of live donors, deceased donors, and donor families.
 It’s a tremendous gift of life and we want to maximize every opportunity to save lives.
 My own work focuses on the development of mobile health technology, living kidney donor follow-up and organ transplant policy.